The 2015 Harvest -exceeded all expectations

 The numbers:

-First we picked the Chardonnay on Friday, 27th of March followed by the Pinot on the Sunday.
-Total Pinot yield was 2.7 tonnes to the acre, picked at 22.8 brix and 6.9 TA (total acid).
-Chardonnay ended up with 1.7 tonnes to the acre, picked at 23.1 brix and 6.6 TA.
-We were up a whopping 43% from the previous year, making it an exciting second vintage for us.
+We picked the Chardonnay on Friday, 27th of March followed by the Pinot on the Sunday.
+Our total Pinot yield was 2.7 tonnes to the acre, picked at 22.8 brix and at a TA of 6.9 g/L. With our Chardonnay we ended up with 1.7 tonnes to the acre, picked at 23.1 brix and at a TA of 6.6 g/L. We were up a whopping 43% in yield from the previous year, making it an exciting second vintage for us.